fyrox-book/fyrox-book.github.io/src/fyrox/animation/anim_editor.md

 ![step2](./ae_import_select_animation.png)

+Content of existing animations can be replaced by reimporting.
+Click on a button with two circular arrows to reimport your animation.
+It could be useful if you changed your animation in some external editor (Blender for example) and want to apply changes in your game.

 ## Preview Mode

 Preview mode helps you to see and debug your animation.
 After activating the mode, you need to play the animation by